Olatola00/10y-nigeria-research-prodcutivity-/README.md

 -----

 ### Repository Contents

-  * **`data/`**: This directory is structured to maintain data integrity and reproducibility.
+* **`dashboard/`**: This folder contains the html file that presents an interactive dashboard base on the dataset.
-      * `raw/`: Contains the original, unprocessed CSV files downloaded from Scopus.
+* **`src/`**: This folder contains the Jupyter notebooks used for the entire research process.
-      * `processed/`: Holds the cleaned and transformed dataset used for the analysis.
+      * `A_Data_Collection.ipynb`: Details the data acquisition steps and search queries used in Scopus.
-      * `country-file/`: Holds the cleaned and transformed dataset used for the analysis.
+      * `B1_Country_Extraction.ipynb`: Details the data cleaning and data transformation steps involved in preparing the countries data.
-  * **`notebooks/`**: This folder contains the Jupyter notebooks used for the entire research process.
+      * `B2_Institution_Extraction.ipynb`: Details data cleaning and data transformation steps involved in preparing the institutions data.
-      * `Msc Proj Final Collection&Cleaning.ipynb`: Details the data acquisition, merging, and cleaning steps.
-It serves as a transparent pipeline for preparing the raw data for analysis.
+      * `B3_OECD_Discipiline_Categorization.ipynb`: Details the data transformation steps and the methodology for categorizing all the subjects areas in to only six disciplines per the OECD's 2015 Franscati Manual.
-      * `Msc proj - Analysis.ipynb`: Contains the core analysis and visualizations, including publication trends, disciplinary distribution, and an exploration of authorship patterns.
+      * `C_Main_Analysis.ipynb`: Contains the core analysis and visualizations, including publication trends, disciplinary distribution, and an exploration of authorship patterns.
   * `LICENSE.md`: The full text of the Creative Commons license for the dataset.
   * `CITATION.cff`: A file with machine-readable citation information for this repository.
   * `README.md`: The project overview and guide you are reading now.